19th Ноябрь 2025

 Despite constitutional guarantees and national strategies like Egypt’s 2030 Women’s Empowerment Plan, gender inequality persists.
 Discriminatory family laws, failure to criminalise marital rape, weak enforcement of anti-FGM laws, and restricted access to reproductive health services all contribute to the systemic denial of rights.
 The report calls on the ACHPR to issue robust recommendations to Egypt, including the ratification and domestication of the Maputo Protocol.

-What’s inside the Shadow Report?
+What’s inside the shadow report?

 • Assessment of gender equality in law vs. practice